Project

 Users not caring about return value is not a good reason to return a nonsensical value.
 Returning the last method name defined in a class body makes no sense.
 Returning the class that was just defined may not make sense to you, but it makes sense to me and several others who have commented here.

-Updated by robertgleeson (Robert Gleeson) over 10 years ago
+Updated by robertgleeson (Robert Gleeson) about 11 years ago

 I agree that returning the class or module makes sense (to me).